herculesArmy/aave_v3_risk/docs/ANALYSIS.md

 - Reality: Long tail of smaller borrowers not modeled
 - Impact: Understates total protocol risk, but top 1,000 represent 80%+ of exposure

-**14. 24 Assets with CoinGecko Prices**
-- Assumption: Price simulation includes 24 assets with historical data from CoinGecko
-- Reality: Covers ~95% of collateral by value
-- Impact: Minor; main assets are included

 **16. Stablecoin Depeg Not Explicitly Modeled**
 - Assumption: Stablecoins trade with low volatility based on 90-day history
 - Reality: Structural depegs (e.g., USDC March 2023) are rare but catastrophic